 Basic Business Policies

-The most important people in our business are our clients (some say this is obvious, but looking at some of the practices we see in this induistry, it apparently isn't to everyone).
+The most important people in our business are our clients (some say this concept is obvious, but looking at some of the practices we see in this industry, it apparently isn't; not to everyone).
 We focus on customer service of existing clients ahead of all other functions we perform.
 More than once we have had to turn down new business to ensure we could take care of long standing client's needs.
 Slow, steady growth, along with keeping all of our clients happy is the result.

 The Past & Future